harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 Lightning is the most popular user of 2-of-2 signing".

-(Still, when considering unpublished channels, remember that that it takes two to tango, and if an unpublished channel is closed, then one participant (say, a Lightning service provider) uses the remaining funds for a *published* channel, a blockchain explorer can guess that the source of the funds has some
+(Still, when considering unpublished channels, remember that it takes two to tango, and if an unpublished channel is closed, then one participant (say, a Lightning service provider) uses the remaining funds for a *published* channel, a blockchain explorer can guess that the source of the funds has some